 This paper uses UTF to specify a large and complex optimisation space of iteration reordering transformations.
 It presents a heuristic random search algorithm independent of architecture, language and environment, as no such information is hardwired in the algorithm.
 The experimental results show that this algorithm is capable of locating good points within this space quickly.
-This demonstrates that, by exploring the potential of high-order transformations, it helps to make Java a more realistic option for portable high performance computing.
+This demonstrates that, by better exploring the potential of high-order transformations, it is possible to make Java a more realistic option for portable high performance computing.
+Furthermore, we suggest using this heuristic search algorithm to select training examples for a machine learning-based optimisation approach.